shasikiran-lab/EMF_SA_2/README.md

 Boundary conditions control the behavior of the final potential

-Real-Time Defence Applications (Expanded)
+# Real-Time Defence Applications
-a.
+## a.
 Missile Guidance and Electrostatic Field Mapping

 Missiles traveling at supersonic and hypersonic speeds experience strong ionization and charge accumulation.
 Poisson’s equation helps engineers: